Adhik-6/vita-rail-backend/backend.md

 - [ ] what data should be collected at signup, book-order?
 - [ ] change password reset url to point to the new frontend url.
 - [ ] what types of offers should be added? age based, pre-booking based, coupons for ordering n times, etc.
+- [ ] look into sms

 ### TODO (minor)
 - [ ] calculate total amount in process-order route
 - [ ] calculate age using dob
 - [ ] add validation for phone number, email, dob, userId, password
 - [ ] think about using coupons
+- [ ] open github & render account, then deploy
+- [ ] change cors origin
+- [ ] check DB schema is in sync?
+- [ ] display price in food-preference & send it accordingly to backend

+### Frontend Bugs
+- show selected option in each page
+- persist details across all pages
+- add forgot password & password reset features
+- unwanted page: category, menu list
+- display price in food-preference

 ## Changes made
 - returned id while logging in.